Podcastindex-org/podcast-namespace/recommendations/recommendations.md

    The recommended content can be a web page, a podcast, a podcast episode or a soundbite, so that listeners can eventually subscribe to a podcast or listen to an episode.

-   There may be several occurence of this tag for the same element (one per language, one per theme, one per provider…)
+   There may be several occurences of this tag for the same element (one per language, one per theme, one per provider…)

    - `url` (required): This is the url to the json file.
    - `type` (required): Mime type, must be json.